The Burlingame Center for Psychiatric Research and Education's mission is to promote excellence in clinical care through research and education.

 The Burlingame Center operates the hospital's computerized clinical decision support system CEMS.
-This automated decision support system, developed by John W. Goethe, M.D. and Bonnie L. Szarek, R.N., supports the goal of assuring the optimal outcome for every patient.
+This automated decision support system, first developed by John W. Goethe, M.D. and Bonnie L. Szarek, R.N., supports the goal of assuring the optimal outcome for every patient.

 The components of the system are: